PDM4AR/exercises/docs/06-collisionchecking.md

     <em>Sensor frame diagram</em>
 </p>

 In this task, you will implement the `collision_check_robot_frame` function which returns *True* if the robot will collide with any of the fixed obstacles during its movement to the next pose.
 This function takes the robot radius *r*, current pose `SE2Transform`, next pose `SE2Transform`, and a list of observed obstacles in the robot frame as arguments.

-#### Task 8: Collision Checking with Optimization-based Collision Checking
+#### Task 5: Collision Checking with Optimization-based Collision Checking

-The goal and all assumptions are the same as in Task 4.
+The goal and all assumptions are the same as in Task 1.

-However, in this task, you are required to implement the [Differentiable Collision Detection (DCDL)](https://arxiv.org/abs/2207.00669) framework that formulates collision detection as a convex optimization problem.
+However, in this task, you are required to implement the [Differentiable Collision Detection (DCOL)](https://arxiv.org/abs/2207.00669) framework that formulates collision detection as a convex optimization problem.
 This method solves for the minimum uniform scaling applied to each primitive before they intersect, providing a uniform collision detection between a set of convex primitives.

-> Compared to the previous methods, DCDL provides not only a binary collision check but also a derivative of a continuous measure of how close the primitives are to colliding, namely the scaling, with respect to the problem parameters, in this case the path segments' and obstacles' positions and orientations.
+> Compared to the previous methods, DCOL provides not only a binary collision check but also a derivative of a continuous measure of how close the primitives are to colliding, namely the scaling, with respect to the problem parameters, in this case the path segments' and obstacles' positions and orientations.
 This gradient information provides a direction of how to "pull" the path segments away from the obstacles, which can be beneficial for the downstream planning and control tasks.
 However, we won't use this information in this exercise.
 Interested readers can refer to the paper for more details.

 In this task, you will implement the `path_collision_check_opt` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.

 You can use the code structure of the `OptCollisionCheckingPrimitives` class in `src/pdm4ar/exercises/ex06/opt_collision_checking_primitives.py` and implement the corresponding methods to solve the optimization problem.
-Or you can implement your own `DCDL` framework from scratch.
+Or you can implement your own `DCOL` framework from scratch.

 We will only call the `path_collision_check_opt` function during the evaluation.

+## Part 2: Sampling-based Planning Applications

+Tasks 6 and 7 are implemented in `src/pdm4ar/exercises/ex06/sampling_planners.py`
+and reuse the collision checker from Tasks 1-5 for both configurations and complete edges.
+Planning problems may combine `Circle`, `Polygon`, and `Triangle` obstacles.
+You must implement the planning logic yourself: direct calls to libraries that already provide complete PRM or RRT* implementations are not allowed.

+### Task 6: Probabilistic Roadmap (PRM)

+Implement `SamplingBasedPlanner.prm`.
+The evaluator supplies a deterministic list of configurations generated with a fixed seed, together with one or more start-goal queries.
+Some supplied configurations may be in collision and must be discarded.
+Build the roadmap by connecting valid pairs within `connection_radius`, but only when the complete edge is collision-free.
+Then return a shortest path for every query.
+Every returned waypoint must come from the supplied samples: do not generate or interpolate additional points.
+Return `Path([])` when a query is invalid or no connection can be found.

+#### Suggested PRM procedure

+1. Remove samples that are outside `bounds` or in collision.
+2. Create an undirected graph whose vertices are the remaining samples.
+3. Connect two samples when their distance is at most `connection_radius` and `Path([a, b])` is collision-free.
+Use their Euclidean distance as edge cost.
+4. For each query, check that start and goal are valid supplied samples, then use Dijkstra or A* to find the shortest path.
+5. Return the original sample points in order, or `Path([])` if no route exists.

+Build the roadmap only once and reuse it for every query.
+Always check the full edge, not only its endpoints.

+### Task 7: Rapidly-exploring Random Tree Star (RRT*)

+Implement `SamplingBasedPlanner.rrt_star`.
+You may choose the sampling strategy, but the same inputs and seed must always produce the same result.
+Grow a tree from the start while rejecting configurations and edges in collision.
+For each new node, select the valid nearby parent with the lowest total cost and rewire nearby nodes whenever the new connection reduces their cost.
+These two steps are required: a basic RRT implementation is not sufficient.
+Return `Path([])` when the endpoints are invalid or no solution is found within the iteration budget.

+#### Suggested RRT* procedure

+Keep each node's point, parent, and total cost from the start.
+Use a local random generator initialized with `seed`.

+For every iteration:

+1. Sample the goal with probability `goal_bias`; otherwise sample inside `bounds`.
+2. Find the nearest tree node and move toward the sample by at most `step_size`.
+   Reject the new point if its configuration or connecting edge collides.
+3. Among nodes within `rewire_radius`, choose the collision-free parent that gives the lowest total cost.
+4. Rewire nearby nodes through the new node when this lowers their cost, and update the costs of their descendants.
+5. Record collision-free connections to the goal and keep the cheapest one.

+Finally, follow parent links from the goal back to the start and reverse the result.
+Return `Path([])` if the endpoints are invalid or the goal was not reached.

 ### Evaluation